tpkessler/terra-playground/alloc.md

     end

-    --run destructors of other smart-blocks that are referenced --by block.ptr (allowing destruction of linked lists) ...
+    --run destructors of other smart-blocks that are referenced --by block.ptr (allowing destruction of e.g. linked lists) ...
     ...
     ...